Santa Barbara Hit-And-Run Accident Attorneys

 The AAA Foundation for Traffic Safety also reported 2,049 deaths stemming from hit-and-run accidents, and this figure was the highest number on record, as well as a 60 percent increase over the past seven years.
 AAA said that more than one hit-and-run crash occurs every minute on roads in the United States.

-Some of the most common injuries a personal injury attorney can help you claim compensation in hit-and-run accidents:
+Some of the most common injuries a personal injury attorney can help you seek compensation for in hit-and-run accidents include:

 - Traumatic brain injuries (TBIs)